Kachi-Awaji/GIT-intro/Lesson-4.md

 ![Git Status](./images/26-GitStatus.png)

-The `git status` command prints a message that will be very confusing at first; will feel like reading Chinese.
+The `git status` command prints a message that will be very confusing at first; it will feel like reading Chinese.
 Let's go through it line-by-line.

 - The first line of the message says
 ` On branch master `